-I am so excited to be bringing you this recipe for Dutch Oven Cornish Hens and Sweet Potatoes has remained in my top ten and often, my number one recipe spot.
-I’m republishing it with new photos because not only is it both easy and delicious, but because it’s part of a 15-Course Meal progressive style dinner party brought to you by my friends at Wayfair.
+I am excited to share with you this recipe for Dutch Oven Cornish Hens and Sweet Potatoes has remained in my top ten and often, my number one recipe spot.
+I’m republishing it with new photos because not only is it both easy and delicious, but because it’s a great way to scale down for a holiday meal when it’s just the two of you.

-You can imagine that with 15 courses, the odds of me getting a dessert (my specialty) were pretty rare and as luck would have it I landed in the poultry category.
-And while it doesn’t sound that fabulous, I think we can agree that Dutch Oven Cornish Hens sounds like something you might want to eat!
 Planning a date night anytime soon?
 These little hens will make it look like you slaved ALL day long when in reality, you just need a good hour or so.
 When I told my husband I was thinking about cornish hens, here’s how our text message conversation went:

 Me: I think I’m going to make cornish hens this week.

 Him: Yes!
 I love those things!!!

 Me: 3 exclamation marks?
 You’re that excited about cornish hens?